kubernetes/website/docs/reference/setup-tools/kubeadm/kubeadm-token.md

 title: kubeadm token
 ---
 {% capture overview %}

 Bootstrap tokens are used for establishing bidirectional trust between a node joining the cluster and a the master node, as described in [authenticating with bootstrap tokens](/docs/admin/bootstrap-tokens/).

-`kubeadm-init` creates an initial token with 24h TTL.
+`kubeadm init` creates an initial token with a 24-hour TTL.
 The following commands allow you to manage such a token and also to create and manage new ones.

 {% endcapture %}

 {% capture body %}